 We consider all feedback, comments, concerns and complaints as a positive way of looking at what we do and making changes to improve our service to patients.
 If we cannot resolve matters in the way you want, we will explain why it is not possible to do as you suggest.
 All views, even those that are anonymous, will be taken seriously and our procedures are in line with the NHS Scotland Complaints Procedure.

-The practice Feedback and Complaints Officer is Louise Fletcher, [email protected] She is responsible for the management and handling of feedback, comments, concerns and complaints and for seeing complaints through to resolution.
+The practice Feedback and Complaints Officer is Jodi Wallace, [email protected] She is responsible for the management and handling of feedback, comments, concerns and complaints and for seeing complaints through to resolution.

 Feedback, Comments and Concerns

 We want you to let us know if something is important to you, such as:

 - What you think about the care and treatment you have received;

 - Whether you have any concerns, e.g. about your appointment times or the facilities at the practice;

 - If you have any suggestions to help us improve things;